Machining Service:

 Wire & Sinker EDM

-Our high-precision wire & sinker EDM services offer the following:
+Our reliable wire and sinker electrical discharge machining (EDM) services offer the following:

 Once complete, it passes through quality control.